olivergardiner/ValveTester/README.md

-M2		Test mode - executes a test according to the set of target values and returns the set of measured values M3		Debug mode 1 - charges the capacitor banks (allows the charging process to be validated on the hardware) M4		Debug mode 2 - charges the capacitor banks and applies them to the device under test
+M2		Test mode - executes a test according to the set of target values and returns the set of measured values M3		Debug mode 1 - charges the capacitor banks (allows the charging process to be validated on the hardware) M4		Debug mode 2 - charges the capacitor banks and applies them to the device under test M5		Measure and display all measured values

-When a test is run using the M" command, an ok response will also return a comma separated list of values corresponding to the measured values of each parameter (noting that the Grid voltages are not actually measured and the value returned is the value used to programme the corresponding DAC).
+When a test is run using the M commands, the response will also return a comma separated list of values corresponding to the measured values of each parameter (noting that the Grid voltages are not actually measured and the value returned is the value used to programme the corresponding DAC).

 Set/Get commands
 ================